instar-robotics/alexandria/README.md

 ### Input with multiple iLink ###

 * By default, an Input could receive only one iLink
-* If you want to add more than one iLink on an Input you have to specify that the Inpu is multiple.
+* If you want to add more than one iLink on an Input you have to specify that the Input is multiple.
 * In **setparameters** function :

 ```javascript